Theo Baker

-Theo Baker (born 2004 or 2005) is an American student journalist at The Stanford Daily, the student-run, independent newspaper of Stanford University.
+Theo Baker (born January 2005) is an American journalist.
+He was a student journalist at The Stanford Daily, the student-run, independent newspaper of Stanford University, until 2024.
 In 2023, he became the youngest recipient of the George Polk Award for his reporting that led to the resignation of Stanford president Marc Tessier-Lavigne.
 Baker is the son of journalists Peter Baker and Susan Glasser.

 Early life and education

 Baker is from the Washington, D.C., area and is the son of journalists Peter Baker of The New York Times and Susan Glasser of The New Yorker.
-His paternal great-grandparents were Greek immigrants who anglicized their surname from "Bakirtzoglous".
+His paternal great-grandparents were Greek immigrants who anglicized their surname from Bakirtzoglous.
 He attended high school at Phillips Academy in Andover, Massachusetts.

+He matriculated at Stanford University in 2022, when he was 17, and joined The Stanford Daily.
+He graduated in June 2026 with a degree in History and Computer Science.